permissions-dispatcher/PermissionsDispatcher/README.md

 This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.

+For more information please see [the website](https://permissions-dispatcher.github.io/).

 ## Download

 NOTE: 4.x only supports [Jetpack](https://developer.android.com/jetpack/).
-If you use appcompat 3.x which is almost stable is the way to go.
+If you still use appcompat 3.x is the way to go.

 To add PermissionsDispatcher to your project, include the following in your **app module** `build.gradle` file: